-CySEC is one of the most popular regulatory agencies in the world when it comes to regulating all types of financial companies operating out of Cyprus.
-The Cyprus Securities And Exchange Commission was introduced way back in 2001, even before Cyprus joined the European Union in 2004.
-Ever since Cyprus became a part of the EU, the CySEC also became a subsidiary of the European MiFID regulatory organization, thereby enabling all CySEC members to carry out business across the European continent.
+CySEC is among the most popular regulatory agencies in the world when it comes to regulating all types of financial companies operating out of Cyprus.
+The Cyprus Securities And Exchange Commission was introduced way back in 2001 and is a subsidiary of the European MiFID regulatory organization, thereby enabling all CySEC members to carry out business across the European continent.

-Cyprus is a highly popular attraction for Forex brokers who wish to set up base in a relatively easy and convenient location.
-Cyprus offers a lot of advantages when it comes to setting up a corporate headquarter, which is one of the main reasons why Cyprus sees the maximum number of Forex brokers offering financial services for traders across the world.
-CySEC Forex brokers are completely accountable to the CySEC under the MiFID directive, and are liable to legal action, including hefty fines and suspension of licenses, for non-compliance of the stipulated laws and guidelines.
+Cyprus is a highly popular attraction for Forex brokers as it offers a lot of advantages when it comes to setting up a corporate headquarters.
+CySEC brokers are completely accountable to the CySEC under the MiFID directive.

-Since 2012, CySEC has been continuously updating their regulatory framework to incorporate several new initiatives that are designed to safeguard consumers against financial crimes and abuse.
-CySEC now works extensively with the European MiFID to create guidelines that concentrate on ensuring that all compliant members are honest in their dealings with the general public to ensure the integrity of the markets.
+Since 2012, CySEC has continuously updated their regulatory framework to incorporate several new initiatives that are designed to safeguard consumers against financial crimes and abuse.
+CySEC now works extensively with the European MiFID to create guidelines that concentrate on ensuring that all compliant members are honest in their dealings with the general public, which helps ensure the integrity of the markets.

 Unlike the NFA or CFTC, CySEC does not entertain consumer complaints directly.
 The CySEC has instructed all regulated members to address their clients’ complaints in an efficient manner through a dedicated customer support channel.
 Therefore, a trader should contact their broker directly regarding any complaints and await further instructions on a problem resolution.
 In case the client does not receive an amicable solution, CySEC recommends contacting the Financial Ombudsman, or the Court as a last resort.

-The primary mission of CySEC is to regulate the markets and to supervise the conduct of financial organizations operating on Cyprus soil.
-While investor protection is a top priority in their updated mission, consumers can not contact the CySEC directly for any complaint resolution or arbitration services.
+The primary mission of CySEC is to regulate the markets and to supervise the conduct of financial organizations operating in Cyprus.
+While investor protection is a top priority in their updated mission, consumers cannot contact the CySEC directly for any complaint resolution or arbitration services.

-CySEC can be considered as a controversy’s play child since most EU regulators often criticise the way CySEC works.
-Most regulators often feel that the fines levied on members for non-compliance is small, and companies are let off with a simple warning for financial frauds that can get them banned in other countries.
+There is criticism of CySEC in some quarters.
+Some regulators feel that the fines levied on members for non-compliance is small, and companies are let off with a simple warning for fraudulent behaviour.
 Therefore, the MiFID constantly oversees the working of the CySEC to ensure that their regulatory guidelines are continually adjusted to bring financial firms in line with standard protocols.

 Despite the fact that CySEC has a long way to move forward in terms of regulation, it is indeed one of the most popular regulatory organizations that have achieved a tremendous growth rate.
 Financial companies still favour CySEC over other agencies due to the relative ease of regulation and lesser formalities.
 However, all of that is set to change in the next few years if CySEC hopes to be taken seriously by the MiFID.